umadb-io/website/docs/docker.md

 * [GitHub Container Registry](https://github.com/umadb-io/umadb/pkgs/container/umadb)

-Each image is built from the Docker `scratch` base image and contains a copy of the same statically linked Linux (musl) binaries distributed in GitHub Releases.
+Each image is built from the Docker `scratch` base image and contains a copy of the same statically linked Linux (musl) [binaries distributed in GitHub Releases](./install).
+You can install the pre-built binaries if you prefer.

 ## Pulling the Docker Image